Not Your Grandfather’s Apprenticeship Program

 education as well as the demonstrated OJT skills a worker should perform over the years of his or her development.

-This solid framework defines specific knowledge and skill requirements that align with common apprenticeship job functions.
+Tooling U-SME’s Apprenticeship Acceleration Framework defines specific knowledge and skill requirements that align with common apprenticeship job functions.
 The level of detail allows apprentices to show competence in these roles through a more accelerated process.
 The system validates that knowledge has been transferred.

 As some states recognize Prior Learning Assessment, some apprentices may test out of some RTI hours or be able to reduce OJT time if they demonstrate required skills.